 Historically, super has been treated as separate to a person’s Estate.
 A deceased person’s super entitlement is paid as a “death benefit” by the trustee of their super fund – and this benefit has traditionally not passed through the deceased’s Estate (unless the death benefit was paid to the deceased’s executors).
 In New South Wales, this position changed with the adoption of the ‘Notional Estate’ principle.

 In essence, the Notional Estate provisions expose super to potential claims under the family provision legislation.
 Instead of being virtually untouchable because of the rigidity of its own ‘nomination’ processes and eligibility criteria, super now falls squarely into the same category as cash, sole proprietor real estate and personal chattels.
+This is well-established in New South Wales, where the Court has ruled in several instances to deal with super in the context of a deceased’s notional estate.
+In one recent decision, it was decided that all of the deceased’s superannuation death benefits would be pooled into notional estate because the deceased had transferred all assets in his estate prior to his death to avoid giving anything to the children from his first marriage.

 To date, the uniform succession law model has not been adopted by other States and Territories outside of NSW, although many feel that it is only a matter of time.
 Which begs the question: how can we start preparing for the impact these new laws on our superannuation?

-The “new” superannuation structures
+The ‘new’ superannuation structures

 If superannuation is increasingly at risk, we need to start paying more attention to how better to protect it.